pereznetworks/WeatherX/README.md

 # TD-Project12 : My Captsone Project for Team TreeHouse FSJS Tech Degree

-# Purpose of this branch...
+# Purpose of this branch...posterity =)

+  - this basically the same as the SSR-0.0.1 branch
-  - preserves the /weather:location and /, root (SSR REACT), routes as separate express servers
+  - but preserves the 2 routes as separate express servers

-  - this was basically the last step in moving to running 1 server, instead of 2
+    - /weather:location, REST API
+    - /, root route for the SSR REACT APP

 # License: